tombenke/cayley-cookbook/website/content/docs/basic-concepts/vocabularies.en.md

 ## Namespaces

 In the previous section we introduced the vocabulary identifier string (e.g. `http://xmlns.com/foaf/0.1/#`), which makes unambiguous the meaning of the IRIs that we use as subjects, objects or predicates.
 This identifier string defines a so called __namespace__, in which the words are interpreted.
 These IRIs are unambiguous, but not too readable for humans.
-In order to make it more convenient to read and write the predicates, we apply a so called __prefix__, which is a short version of the ID, and that we append to the front of the IRI, separated by an `:` from the word.
+In order to make more convenient to read and write the predicates, we apply a so called __prefix__, which is a short version of the ID, and that we append to the front of the IRI, separated by an `:` from the word.

 In case of the FOAF vocabulary we use the `foaf:` prefix: